RNCryptor/RNCryptor/README.md

 RNCryptor supports direct key-based encryption and decryption.
 The size and number of keys may change between format versions, so key-based cryptors are [version-specific](#version-specific-cryptors).

 In order to be secure, the keys must be a random sequence of bytes.
-If you're starting with a string of any kind, you are almost certainly doing this wrong.
+See [Converting a Password to a Key](#converting-a-password-to-a-key) for how to create random sequences of bytes if you only have a password.

 ```swift
 let encryptor = RNCryptor.EncryptorV3(encryptionKey: encryptKey, hmacKey: hmacKey)